XEngine/tailwindcss-class-parser/README.md

 # Tailwindcss Class Parser

-Tailwindcss Parser is an open-source library for parsing Tailwind CSS classes into an Abstract Syntax Tree (AST).
+Tailwindcss Parser is an open-source library for parsing Tailwind CSS classes into an Abstract Syntax Tree (AST) and AST to classname.
 This allows for easier manipulation and analysis of Tailwind CSS classes in a declarative manner.
+If you are into a WYSIWYG like CMS builders this library can parse classes from blocks (or whatever you are using as a name for your components) or convert class definitions into classnames into your blocks.

-Heavily inspired by the Tailwind CSS v4.0.0's ```candidate.ts``` parser, this library does almost same thing but tweaked and simplified to support Tailwind CSS versions ^3.
+Inspired by the Tailwind CSS v4.0.0's ```candidate.ts``` parser.

 ------------